 We are offer fully integrated contract manufacturing services to global OEMs, technology companies and governmental entities.
 We have redefined our market sectors from those previously reported.
 We are focused on seven market sectors:

 - · Avionics, aerospace and defense

-- · Industrial, power and clean technology
+- Industrial IoT, power and clean technology

-- · Medical and safety
+- Medical and safety

 - Retail and payment systems

 - Semiconductors

-- Telecom, networking and communications
+- · Telecom, networking and communications

-- · Test and measurement
+- Test and measurement

-Developments in the year ended December 29, 2019
+Developments in the fiscal year ended January 3, 2021